interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 ``vault``           Account     The BTC Parachain address of the Vault responsible for this redeem request.
 ``opentime``        u256        Block height of opening the request.
 ``amount``          BTC         Amount of BTC to be redeemed.
+``redeemer``        Account     The BTC Parachain address of the user requesting the redeem.
 ``btcAddress``      bytes[20]   Base58 encoded Bitcoin public key of the User.
 ``completed``       bool        Indicates if the redeem has been completed.
 ==================  ==========  =======================================================